inTestiGator/pytest-blame/README.md

 ## Failing Travis build

-The master branch is failing Travis because one of our test cases requires Travis to have access to our test repository and currently and it doesn't, so it cannot perform the actual testing.
+The master branch is failing Travis because one of our test cases requires Travis to have access to our test repository and currently it doesn't, so it cannot perform the actual testing.
 This test case passes locally.

 ## The Team